Rocket Pro Assist: Automating Broker-Underwriter Workflows

 Why This Research?

-In August of 2025, the Rocket Pro product team implemented Rocket Assist, a consumer-facing chat bot into the Rocket Pro broker platform.
-It drastically improved the broker user experience by allowing them to submit support tickets directly in the portal, rather than through a separate application.
-This shortened the time needed and effort for brokers to request assistance, boosting user satisfaction.
-This prompted the product team to ask what more should the chat bot be able to do?
+In May of 2025, the Rocket Pro product team implemented Rocket Assist, a consumer-facing chatbot, into the Rocket Pro broker platform.
+It drastically improved the broker user experience by allowing them to submit support tickets without opening a separate application.
+This prompted the product team to ask how else the chatbot could continue to improve the broker experience and boost efficiencies.

 1.6X